Electronic signatures: problems & solutions

 - Ensure the document is actually witnessed, if required.

 - If you file an executed document at Companies House or other registry, ensure they accept electronic signatures before you sign, to avoid rejection.

 Challenging the validity of an electronic signature

+Unless there is evidence to the contrary, an electronic signature validly authenticates a document.
+The court uses the same test for a wet ink signature to authenticate an electronic signature.
 The court’s test involves looking at evidence such as if the signatory accessed the document using his private email address or his own password.
-The court assesses authenticity on case by case basis.
+The court assesses authenticity on a case by case basis.

 If the agreement is not validly executed it is void.
 As a result your business can lose suppliers, clients and valuable investment.

 If you are in any doubt our experienced corporate/commercial team will guide you swiftly and painlessly through the process.